Skip to content

 }

-// Use modulo operation to wrap the rear pointer from the end of the array back to the start
+// Use modulo operation to wrap rear around to the head after passing the tail of the array

 int rear = (front + queSize) % capacity();